wencyang/remove_the_red-a-Unity3D-indie-game/README.md

 # remove_the_red-an_Unity3D_game

-This is my first game made with Unity3D and C#, which was publiched to Apple App Store years ago.
+This is my first game made with Unity3D and C#, which was published to Apple App Store years ago.
 I think It's kind of an interesting and fun game.
-And it may be a good idea to share this project for many indie gamers and game making beginners.
+And it may be a good idea to share this project with many indie gamers and game making beginners.

 I have to admit that the code was terrible back to 2 years ago, but my limited C# knowledge didn't stop me making a game, it won't stop you either.
 Feel free to use the code if it can be of any help.